Inpatient vs Outpatient drug rehab

 1. Flexibility:

-• Outpatient therapy offers greater flexibility, allowing individuals to maintain work, school, and family commitments while receiving treatment.
+• Outpatient therapy offers greater flexibility, allowing individuals to continue with their everyday commitments, such as work, school, or family obligations, while still receiving treatment.
+This flexibility can help prevent disruptions in their lives as they seek recovery.

 2. Cost-Effectiveness: